jtt9340/llvm-interpreter/README.md

 Functions begin with the `def` keyword followed by a function name.
 Valid function names start with an upper or lowercase letter `[A-Za-z]`, an underscore `_`, or a dollar sign `$`, followed by more upper or lowercase letters, underscores, and dollar signs, as well as numbers `[0-9]`.
-What follows must be a parameter list, i.e. zero or more identifiers encased in parenthesis and separated by whitespace.
+What follows must be a parameter list, i.e. zero or more identifiers encased in parentheses and separated by whitespace.
 This is different from most languages that choose to have their function declaration and invocation syntaxes mimic mathematical function notation--where a comma separates identifers--but in this case, all you need is whitespace.
 The rules for valid function paramter names are the same as rules for valid function names.